1996 Tasmanian state election: Aftermath

 Labor had the numbers to enter minority government with the Greens, but Field refused to go back on his word to only govern in majority.
 This left a Liberal minority government as the only realistic option.
 Groom was not willing to break his own promise to only govern in majority, and was replaced as Liberal leader and premier by Tony Rundle, who reached an informal agreement with the Greens.

-This election was the last time that Tasmanians voted 35 members into parliament because it was reduced to 25 members in 1998.
+This election was the last time that Tasmanians voted 35 members into parliament until 2024, as the seat number was reduced to 25 members in 1998.